pengzi2017/acg-detector/README.md

 ## ![intro](./icons/001-open-book.png) Introduction

-TODO...
+This browser extension helps get to video page based on the specific video ID.

+Since every video from [bilibili](http://bilibili.com), [acfun](http://acfun.cn), [niconico](http://www.nicovideo.jp/) and [pixiv.net](pixiv.net)(illustration instead) has a unique ID.
+It will be convenient to find video by its ID.
+Instead of copy ID and search in Google, [acg-detector](https://github.com/dyweb/acg-detector) let you open the video link directly.

 ### Test page:

-This url can be used for testing extension's work: https://www.douban.com/group/topic/75311674/
+This link can be used for testing the extension's work:

+https://www.douban.com/group/topic/75311674/

 ### Features

-- Select the video code and right click to the website.
+- Select the video ID and right click to open the video page in your browser.
-- Detect video codes and transform to hyperlink.
+- Detect video IDs in a webpage and transform them to hyperlinks.
-- Click the extension's icon to see all the video codes.
+- Click the extension's icon to see all video IDs in a webpage.

 ### Defects